hadley/adv-r/functions.md

 ### `...`

 There is a special argument called `...`.
-This argument will match any arguments not otherwise specifically matched, and can be used to call other functions.
+This argument will match any arguments not otherwise matched, and can be used to call other functions.
 This is useful if you want to collect arguments to call another function, but you don't want to prespecify their possible names.

+To capture `...` in a form that is easier to work with, you can use `list(...)`.

+Using `...` comes with a cost - any misspelled arguments will be silently ignored.
+It's often better to be explicit instead of explicit, so you might instead ask users to supply a list of additional arguments.
+And this is certainly easier if you're trying to use `...` with multiple additional functions.